ttlew/conversation/tutorial.md

 1. Click **Done** to add the intent.

-You now have three intents, `#turn_on`, `#greeting`, and `#goodbye`, all with example utterances.
+You now have three intents, `#turn_on`, `#hello`, and `#goodbye`, all with example utterances.
 These examples help train Watson to recognize the intents in user input.

 ## Step 2: Add entities
 {: #entities}